RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 2. Have fun with OTOBO!

-Step 6: Known migration problems
+Step 6: Known Migration Problems
 -------------------------------

 1. Login after migration not possible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-During my migration tests, the browser used for the migration sometimes had problems.
+During our migration tests, the browser used for the migration sometimes had problems.
-After restarting the browser the problem was usually solved.
+After restarting the browser, this problem usually was solved.
 With Safari it was sometimes necessary to manually delete the old OTRS session.

 Step 7: Manual Migration Tasks and Changes
 ------------------------------------------

-With OTOBO 10 a new default password policy for agent and customer users is in effect, if local authentification is used.
+With OTOBO 10 a new default password policy for agent and customer users is in effect, if local authentication is used.
 The password policy rules can be changed in the system configuration (``PreferencesGroups###Password`` and ``CustomerPersonalPreference###Password``).

 +---------------------------------------+--------------+
 | Password Policy Rule                  | Default      |